X-Dominus/Project-Wintermute/README.md

 This is a documentation repository.
 Each file below covers a specific aspect of the system.
 Start with whatever interests you most.

 ### [FAQ.md](./FAQ.md)
-Common questions about the system — how it works, what it costs, what skills it demonstrates, and answers to recruiter questions.
+Common questions about the system — how it works, what it costs, what skills it demonstrates, and answers to a wide variety of questions.

 ### [WINTERMUTE.md](./WINTERMUTE.md)
 The main technical overview — explains the core problem (stateless AI), the solution (scheduled cognitive cycles), the three-layer consciousness architecture, and how it all fits together.
 Start here if you want the full picture.